ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/scorecard.md

 The metric value and description is taken from the value in the single `measure` column provided in the definition

+If timestamp data is present in the data, the value is taken from the latest data in the dataset

 ## Data score

 The data score is represented as a colour to denote its status.